LV-APT/lvCICD/README.md

     - name: LabVIEW-Architecture
       value: x86

-#### Step 2: Add task for Downloading lvCICD tools to `steps` session of Azure DevOps Pipeline yml file.
+#### Step 2: Add task for Downloading lvCICD tools to `steps` session of Azure DevOps Pipeline yml file

+> lvCICD tool repo needs to be downloaded before taking any operation by `lvCICD`.
+>
 > Copy this snippet to your Azure DevOps Pipeline yml file as it is.
 You don't need to change it.

     - task: PowerShell@2